Author

 Cheesy Garlic Bread at the Hob Nob Kenosha Wisconsin

 Again, this is a leisurely experience.
 No rushing.
 This sort of dining encourages conversation.
-Service is thoughtful and you will not find yourself interrupted.
-As you peruse the menu you’ll see several offerings that will spark your interest.
+Service is thoughtful, and you will not find yourself interrupted.
+As you peruse the menu, you’ll see several offerings that will spark your interest.
 Stick to the Supper Club classics – prime rib, steaks, chops, and seafood.
-They come in large portions and delicious time-tested preparations.
+They come in large portions and delicious, time-tested preparations.
 And don’t miss the wonderful sides like crispy, chewy, cheesy au gratin potatoes.

 Au gratin potatoes at the Hob Nob in Kenosha Wisconsin